-Sacramento County zoning ordinances determine if you can keep chickens or roosters on your property in the unincorporated areas of Sacramento County.
-These can be found within the Sacramento County Zoning Code.
+Sacramento County Zoning Code ordinances determine if you can keep chickens or roosters on your property in the unincorporated areas of Sacramento County.

 What is a Zoning ordinance?

-Counties adopt zoning ordinance (rules) to designate how land can be used.
-Zoning ordinances are designed to protect property owner rights and private property values by ensuring standards for public health, safety and welfare are in place.
+Counties adopt zoning ordinance (rules) to designate how land can be used and are designed to protect property owner rights and private property values by ensuring standards for public health, safety and welfare are in place.
 For many property owners, zoning's primary benefit is ensuring that potentially harmful, incompatible uses of neighboring properties will not threaten the value of their properties and their legitimate uses.

 Can I keep chickens or roosters on my residential zoned property for personal use or consumption?

 1, ducks, and geese can be kept on your residential property if your lot size is a minimum 10,000 square feet

 depending on your specific zone designation and property size, restrictions do apply.

 For information about your specific property and its zone designation, contact the Planning Department Public Information Officer at (916) 874-6221 or email

 A renter must have permission in writing from the property owner to raise fowl.